-There are, however, many U.S. companies that are taking actions against employees who snoke off duty-a trend that many consider troubling.
-There are concerns whether a policy to agulate the life of people is really fair and what the limits are for the regulation by companies.
-Its recently reported by the Society for Human Resource Management (SHRM), their member aganizations have developed a variety of policies to control smoking (Armour, 2005).
-The pevalence of some of these smoking policies, as reported by SHRM, are outlined below (Armour, 2005).
+There are, however, many U.S. companies that are taking actions against employees who smoke off dutya trend that many consider troubling.
+There are concerns whether a policy to regulate the life of people is really fair and what the limits are for the regulation by companies.
+As recently reported by the Society for Human Resource Management (SHRM), their member organizations have developed a variety of policies to control smoking (Armour, 2005).
+The prevalence of some of these smoking policies, as reported by SHRM, is outlined below (Armour, 2005).

-moking Policies-Percentage of Employers that have:
+Smoking Policies-Percentage of Employers that have:

+- Designated smoking areas: 72%

-, Cessation programs: 32%
+- Cessation programs: 32%

-, Policies limiting the number of daily breaks: 27%
+- Policies limiting the number

+of daily breaks:

+27%

-• Banned smoking: 19%
+- Banned smoking: 19%

-• Policies stating smoking in undesignated
+- Policies stating smoking in undesignated areas may result in termination:

+17%

-Evidence concerning the effects of smoking bans and restrictions on smoking consumption smixed.
-However, a study in India suggests that the effect of smoke-free workplace policies and to encourage 29% of the smokers to quit or reduce their consumption (WHO India, 2004).
-Smilar research in the U.S. and Canada also suggests that in workplaces where smoking is anned, there tends to be fewer daily smokers (18%) compared to workplaces with no restrictions 40%), and that comparing smoking consumption of the smokers is also less in non-smoking movironments (15.4 cigarettes averaged daily per smoker) compared with work environments with no smoking restrictions (20 cigarettes averaged daily) (Personnel Today, 2004).
+Evidence concerning the effects of smoking bans and restrictions on smoking consumption is mixed.
+However, a study in India suggests that the effect of smoke-free workplace policies tends to encourage 29% of the smokers to quit or reduce their consumption (WHO India, 2004).
+Similar research in the U.S. and Canada also suggests that in workplaces where smoking is banned, there tends to be fewer daily smokers (18%) compared to workplaces with no restrictions (40%), and that comparing smoking consumption of the smokers is also less in non-smoking environments (15.4 cigarettes averaged daily per smoker) compared with work environments with no smoking restrictions (20 cigarettes averaged daily) (Personnel Today, 2004).

 The evidence suggests that, although difficult, smoking can be managed.
-The evidence suggests that since smoking is such a part of life in both India and the U.S., effective management must include a variety of strategies.
-To this end, our review has identified the blowing strategies that are commonly used to deal with smoking in the workplace:
+The evidence also suggests that since smoking is such a part of life in both India and the U.S., effective management must include a variety of strategies.
+To this end, our review has identified the following strategies that are commonly used to deal with smoking in the workplace:

-- banning smoking only in places where hazardous materials are stored; - putting up non-smoking signs indoors; - banning smoking indoors; - foreating designated smoking places or rooms indoors; - banning smoking on company property, whether indoors or outdoors;

-- f) discouraging people who have been smoking in the previous two hours from entering a building and bringing some of the haze in with them; - g) refusing to hire employees who smoke, even if it is at their homes; - encouraging employees to quit smoking, by having them take smoking cessation classes or using the quit-smoking patches; and - i) charging higher medical insurance premiums for employees who smoke.
+- a) banning smoking only in places where hazardous materials are stored; - b) putting up non-smoking signs indoors; - c) banning smoking indoors; - d) creating designated smoking places or rooms indoors; - banning smoking on company property, whether indoors or outdoors; - discouraging people who have been smoking in the previous two hours from entering a building and bringing some of the haze in with them; - g) refusing to hire employees who smoke, even if it is at their homes; - h) encouraging employees to quit smoking, by having them take smoking cessation classes or using the quit-smoking patches; and - i) charging higher medical insurance premiums for employees who smoke.